Riya008-jain/MY-CSS/README.md

 # MY-CSS
-This is my first project on github .
-So i did MYNTRA CLONE using the language like HTML and CSS.
+ I did MYNTRA CLONE using the language's like HTML and CSS.